Nance-Lab/TURMorIC/docs/component_specs.md

 2. Function for Multi-Stain Image Segmentation/identification and classification:

-   What it does: A function that can segment and process images with different stain types, specifically tailored for microglia and oligodendrocytes in WSI brain images.w
+   What it does: A function that can segment and process images with different stain types, specifically tailored for microglia and oligodendrocytes in WSI brain images.

    Inputs: Whole Slide Images (WSI) of brain tissue with two distinct stains (for microglia and oligodendrocytes).
 Image metadata (such as stain type, resolution, and other relevant conditions).